WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### Engineering and IT eg. Master of Information Technology, Master of Engineering (Mechatronics)
 - Monday 24th July to Friday 27th October 2023 (14 weeks)
 - 24 hours per week

+## How to Apply

+Due to the volume of students now applying to this internship, as of Semester 2, 2023, to be eligible you must [fill out the RCP Student Internship Enrollment form](https://redcap.wehi.edu.au/surveys/?s=AMYXK9FFHXR9LE9T).

+This is because we now need to streamline our applications and ensure no students are missed in the application process.
+To do this we need to move from a a manual process to this more automated process.
+We appreciate that there may be some confusion but any applicants will be redirected to this form as it takes precedence over any other application method.